LayBraid/Gradio_Workshop/README.md

 Create a class called `model` that will contain the model of your application.

-In your init method of the class `model` you will add the following variables:
+In your init method of the class `model` you will add the following attributes:
 - `conv1`: the first convolutional layer
 - `pool`: the pooling layer
 - `conv2`: the second convolutional layer